Model v3.7 · August 2026

 Known limitations

 - County legal data is best-effort.
-Every record cites an official source and carries a confidence level, and we adversarially re-verify samples — but 3,143 counties change their rules constantly.
+Every stated rule cites an official source and samples are independently re-checked, but 3,143 counties change their rules constantly.
 Treat it as a scouting report, not legal advice, and verify locally before you buy.

 - Puerto Rico is excluded — too many missing sources to score honestly.